 Students are encouraged to participate in field trips and excursions offered by the International Office.
 Student clubs also offer opportunities to explore the city and region.

-The Faculty of Economics and Business Administration offer an optional buddy program.
-In addition, the International Office also has opportunities for a buddy program.
+The Faculty of Economics and Business Administration offer an optional buddy program

 Participants must be willing to live under local conditions for students.